Private, In-Home Tutoring in Buffalo, New York

-Buffalo Area District Curriculum We Follow
+Buffalo District and Curriculum

 The curriculum in Buffalo frames the learning in the academic subjects by laying out the grade-level expectations and learning objectives for all content areas.
 The curriculum which is used is meant to answer four essential questions: What do we want a student to know and be able to do?
 How will we know if the student learned it?
 What will we do if the student hasn’t learned it?
 What will we do if they have?
 Students demonstrate their abilities through class work, independent projects, collaborative work, and standardized assessments.
 These help educators recognize the strengths and weaknesses of each student and target instruction accordingly.